 Happy Earth Day!
 Every year on April 22, millions of individuals across the globe come together to show their support for environmental protection.
 Celebrated in 192 countries every year, Earth Day helps us remember that the health of our planet is our collective responsibility and, if we can make smarter, greener choices every day, we can help make our world a better place for future generations.

-6. Switch to paperless billing.
+- Switch to paperless billing.
 Let’s be honest, paying bills by snail mail is so old school.
-With all of us on the Internet for hours a day, consider asking your cable, electricity, water and gas provider to send you “paperless” bills instead.
+With all of us on the Internet for the majority of the day, consider asking your cable, electricity, water and gas provider to send you “paperless” bills instead.
 All it takes is a simple phone call or visit to your provider’s website.
 In fact, many billers offer a discount for signing up (because it saves them a ton on printing and postage).
 If you can save $1.44 on each of four monthly bills, you can save $70 a year.

-9. Flex your flex benefits.
+- Flex your flex benefits.
 If your company allows “working from home,” this is a fantastic way to cut your personal carbon emissions.
 If the 41 million Americans with telework-compatible jobs worked from home just one day, the environment would be spared 423,000 tons of greenhouse gas, the equivalent of taking 77,000 cars off the road for a year.
-If you need help convincing your manager to let you WFH, check out this blog post for some tips.
+Check out this infographic to see how big of an impact telecommuting can be on a company.

-10. Replace one business trip with a video call.
+- Replace one business trip with a video call.
 For many businesses with geographically-dispersed locations, business trips (even one hour trips) are standard.
 Consider replacing just one of those trips with a video call instead of an on-site, in-person meeting.
 Don’t have a video conferencing solution to use?
-Grab a buddy and download a free 14-day trial of Lifesize Cloud to your PC, smartphone or tablet, and do your next meeting via video.
+Grab a buddy and download a free 14-day trial of the Lifesize App to your PC, smartphone or tablet, and do your next meeting via video.

 These are just 10 simple tips to make your life greener, but we know there are many, many more out there.
 If you have your own tip, share them with us in the comment box below.
 And if you’re interested in learning more about reducing your carbon footprint with Lifesize, check out the Lifesize Earth Day Infographic.